lllyasviel/Fooocus/readme.md

 Mac is not intensively tested.
 Below is an unofficial guideline for using Mac.
 You can discuss problems [here](https://github.com/lllyasviel/Fooocus/pull/129).

 You can install Fooocus on Apple Mac silicon (M1 or M2) with macOS 'Catalina' or a newer version.
 Fooocus runs on Apple silicon computers via [PyTorch](https://pytorch.org/get-started/locally/) MPS device acceleration.

-> :point_up: Mac Silicon computers don't come with a dedicated graphics card, resulting in significantly longer image processing times compared to computers with dedicated graphics cards.
+Mac Silicon computers don't come with a dedicated graphics card, resulting in significantly longer image processing times compared to computers with dedicated graphics cards.

 1. Install the conda package manager and pytorch nightly.
 Read the [Accelerated PyTorch training on Mac](https://developer.apple.com/metal/pytorch/) Apple Developer guide for instructions.
 Make sure pytorch recognizes your MPS device.
 1. Open the macOS Terminal app and clone this repository with `git clone https://github.com/lllyasviel/Fooocus.git`.
 1. Change to the new Fooocus directory, `cd Fooocus`.